New Directions in the American Landscape (NDAL) is an organization dedicated to educational programming in ecological

 LARRY WEANER, NDAL’s founder, is principal of Larry Weaner Landscape Associates.
-His firm’s design and restoration work spans more then ten states and has been profiled in national publications, including The New York Times, The Wall Street Journal, Landscape Architecture Magazine, Garden Design, American Gardener, Wildflower Magazine, North American Native Plant Society’s The Blazing Star, and ASLA’s “The Dirt” blog.
+His firm’s design and restoration work spans more then twenty US states and the UK, and has been profiled in national publications, including The New York Times, The Wall Street Journal, Landscape Architecture Magazine, Garden Design, American Gardener, Wildflower Magazine, North American Native Plant Society’s The Blazing Star, and ASLA’s “The Dirt” blog.
 Larry has received numerous awards, including the Landscape Design Award from the New England Wildflower Society for use of native plants in “exceptional and distinctive landscape compositions” and the Lady Bird Johnson Environmental Award from The Native Plant Center.
 The Garden Club of America awarded him an honorary membership in 2015, and the American Horticultural Society recognized him with the 2021 Landscape Design Award.
 This award is presented to an individual whose work has demonstrated and promoted the value of sound horticultural practices in the field of landscape architecture.

 Larry’s approach to landscape design appeals to audiences nationwide.
 He has presented at American Society of Landscape Architects (ASLA) national and state meetings, Cultural Landscape Foundation tours, and the Garden Writers Association National Conference.
 He has spoken at the Institute of Ecosystem Studies, the New York Botanical Garden, the Lady Bird Johnson Wildflower Center, the Mad Gardeners Conference, the Millersville Native Plant Conference, the National Arboretum in Washington, DC, the Native Plant Center at Westchester Community College, the New England Grows conference, and the U.S. Botanic Garden, among many other venues.
 He is a founding member of Association of Professional Landscape Designers (APLD), a former member of APLD’s Environmental Committee, and an Affiliate member of the American Society of Landscape Architects (ASLA).

 Larry authored Garden Revolution: How Our Landscapes Can Be a Source of Environmental Change with Tom Christopher (Timber Press, 2016).
 Their book received a 2017 Book Award from the American Horticultural Society.

 In 2018 she began her role as NDAL’s educational program coordinator, and now directs its geographic and curricular expansion as executive director.
 She will integrate the areas of culture, art, social and environmental justice, and ecoliteracy into NDAL’s traditional ecological landscape focus.